 You may have some additional ideas.
 Sit down together and come up with your own list of things you can enjoy together.
 And start planning your own staycation today!

-Please share your staycation ideas with us and our readers by commenting below.
+Please share your staycation ideas with our readers and us by commenting below.

 Gary & Michelle